|

 For and

-the little groups
+, the little groups

 and

-not possess any non-trivial finite-dimensional unitary representations.
+do not possess any non-trivial finite-dimensional

 having